-In order to use this function a system manager of the type AK-SM 720 or AK-SC 255 is required which can measure dew point and distribute the current dew point to the appliance controllers.
-For this the rail heat's ON period is controlled from the current dew point.
+In order to use this function a system manager of the type AK-SC 255 is required which can measure dew point and distribute the current dew point to the appliance controllers.
+For this the ASH ON period is controlled from the current dew point.